RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Module/AT-Command-Manual/README.md

 ## Introduction

-The RAK4600 module is designed to simplify LoRa P2P peer-to-peer) and LoRaWAN communication.
-This module saves customers to deal with complicated SPI protocol with the LoRa transceivers.
-Instead, a well-known serial communication interface is provided to send commands and request internal status of the module.
+The RAK4600 module is designed to simplify LoRa P2P peer-to-peer and LoRaWAN communication.
+This module saves customers in dealing with complicated SPI protocol with the LoRa transceivers.
+Instead, a well-known serial communication interface is provided to send commands and request the internal status of the module.
 This approach allows a straightforward way to integrate LoRa technology into your projects.

 On top of this serial interface, a set of AT commands is defined wherein an external microcontroller will be able to control the RAK4600 module as a classic AT modem.
 Through the AT commands, customers can set parameters of the LoRaWAN communication, controlling GPIO pins, analog inputs, etc.